On a unified double zeta function of Mordell--Tornheim type: Abstract

 \section{Abstract}

-We introduce the unified double zeta function of Mordell--Tornheim type and compute its values at non-positive integer points.
+We consider {a} double zeta function of Mordell--Tornheim type and compute its values at non-positive integer points.
 We then discuss a possible generalization of the Kaneko--Zagier conjecture for all integer points.